Ashlie Atkinson: Other work

 From 2003, Atkinson is a former skater and long-time member of the 5-time world champion Gotham Girls roller derby team under the name of "Margaret Thrasher (Prime Minister of Your Demise)", although she has since retired.

 In 2004, Atkinson appeared in the music video for the Kings of Leon song, "Four Kicks" off their album Aha Shake Heartbreak.

 In 2006, Atkinson became the face of a fictional character called Chunky Pam.
 Her character, Chunky Pam, was featured in three videos: in a Christmas promotion for MTV called "Merry X.X.X.L.M.A.S.
 (Pam I Am)", in a Valentine's Day promotion called "Pampered", and a one-off music video titled "Dirrrty Jerzy", in which she raps about being from New Jersey.

-In 2016, Atkinson appeared in the Ubisoft video game WATCH_DOGS 2 as Lenni.
+In 2016, Atkinson appeared in the Ubisoft video game Watch Dogs 2 as Lenni.

 In 2017, Atkinson starred as Dakota "Dak" Prentiss in a 14-episode noir science fiction thriller audio drama podcast called Steal the Stars, the story of two government employees guarding the biggest secret in the world: a crashed UFO.

 Personal life

-In 2015, Atkinson married gaffer, musician, and filmmaker Leon Chase.
-The couple were married at the Arkansas music venue the White Water Tavern and live in Brooklyn.Shortly after that, Atkinson came out as queer.
+In 2015, Atkinson married filmmaker and musician Leon Chase.
+The couple were married at the Arkansas music venue the White Water Tavern and live in Brooklyn.